manifoldmarkets/manifold/docs/docs/api.md

 Parameters:

 - `outcomeType`: Required.
 One of `BINARY`, `FREE_RESPONSE`, `MULTIPLE_CHOICE`, or `PSEUDO_NUMERIC`.
 - `question`: Required.
-The headline question for the market.
+The headline question for the question.
 - `description`: Optional.
-A long description describing the rules for the market.
+A long description describing the rules for the question.
   - Note: string descriptions do **not** turn into links, mentions, formatted text.
 You may instead use `descriptionMarkdown` or `descriptionHtml` for rich text formatting.
 - `closeTime`: Optional.
-The time at which the market will close, represented as milliseconds since the epoch.
+The time at which the question will close, represented as milliseconds since the epoch.
 Defaults to 7 days from now.
 - `visibility`: Optional.
 One of `public` (default) or `unlisted`.
-Controls whether the market can be shown on homepage and in search results.
+Controls whether the question can be shown on homepage and in search results.
 - `groupId`: Optional.
-A group to create this market under.
+A group to create this question under.

-For binary markets, you must also provide:
+For binary questions, you must also provide:

-- `initialProb`: An initial probability for the market, between 1 and 99.
+- `initialProb`: An initial probability for the question, between 1 and 99.

-For numeric markets, you must also provide:
+For numeric questions, you must also provide:

-- `min`: The minimum value that the market may resolve to.
+- `min`: The minimum value that the question may resolve to.
-- `max`: The maximum value that the market may resolve to.
+- `max`: The maximum value that the question may resolve to.
-- `isLogScale`: If true, your numeric market will increase exponentially from min to max.
+- `isLogScale`: If true, your numeric question will increase exponentially from min to max.
-- `initialValue`: An initial value for the market, between min and max, exclusive.
+- `initialValue`: An initial value for the question, between min and max, exclusive.

-For multiple choice markets, you must also provide:
+For multiple choice questions, you must also provide:

-- `answers`: An array of strings, each of which will be a valid answer for the market.
+- `answers`: An array of strings, each of which will be a valid answer for the question.

 Example request:

 ```
-$ curl https://manifold.markets/api/v0/market -X POST -H 'Content-Type: application/json' \
+$ curl https://manifold.markets/api/v0/question -X POST -H 'Content-Type: application/json' \
     -H 'Authorization: Key {...}'
     --data-raw '{"outcomeType":"BINARY", \
                  "question":"Is there life on Mars?", \